openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 - If we have multiple confirmed measurements in one interval in that case an interval appears multiple times - once with each confirmed value.
   Other fields are identical in both lines.

+The header defines the order of the fields, it can be different from the order here.
+Also fields that do not appear in the header must be assumed empty for the whole file.

 NOTE: The order of the fields is different from Version 1 of the CVS file.